redhat-openshift-ecosystem/community-operators-prod/docs/contributing-via-pr.md

 Command | Functionality |
 --- | --- |
-`/hold` | Setting PR on hold to prevent merging |
-`/hold cancel` | Tests will be triggered again and merged if possible |
-`/pipeline restart community-hosted-pipeline` | Tests will be triggered again and merged if possible |
+`/pipeline restart community-hosted-pipeline` | The hosted pipeline will be re-triggered and PR will be merged if possible. |
-`/pipeline restart community-release-pipeline` | The release process will be triggered again
+`/pipeline restart community-release-pipeline` | The release pipeline will be re-triggered.